nholthaus/units/README.md

   error.
 The dimensional analysis is performed by the type system.
 - **Decibel and logarithmic scales.** A unit's scale is part of its type.
-Alongside the default linear scale, `decibel_scale` provides `dBW`, `dBm`, and the dimensionless `dB`, with scale-correct arithmetic — adding decibels multiplies the underlying linear quantities.
+Alongside the default linear scale, `decibel_scale` provides `dBW`, `dBm`, and the dimensionless `dB`, with scale-correct arithmetic — adding a dB gain multiplies the underlying linear quantity.
 A decibel-scale unit requires a floating-point underlying type.
 - **Diagnostics.** A dimensional error names the unit type (`meters<double>`) rather than the `conversion_factor<...>` template.
 See [Type errors](#type-errors).